mouhamed1296/mouhamed1296/README.md

 - 👋 Hi, I’m @mouhamed1296
-- 👀 I’m interested in programming
+- 👀 I’m interested in software development
-- 🌱 I’m a junior fullsack developer an i usually use language like PHP JAVA JavaScript Python and so on
+- 🌱 I’m a junior fullstack developer an i usually use language like PHP JAVA JavaScript Python and so on
 - 💞️ I’m looking to collaborate on PHP and REACT
 - 📫 How to reach me email: mbayelel@gmail.com